applicationdesignframework/applicationdesignframework.github.io/README.md

 ## Context
 Building products and services requires companies to be responsive to market signals and demand.
 Some companies struggle with business agility due to misalignment between business and technology.
 This misalignment results in significant rework and a difficult to evolve architecture.

-ADF aims to address these challenges by integrating product engineering steps into a single flow.
+Application Design Framework (ADF) aims to help address these challenges by introducing a [set of recommendations](#recommendations) and a [document template](templates/application/README.md).
+ADF document integrates decisions across product engineering steps in a single place to maintain alignment.

 ## Definitions